Have you ordered your spring bulbs yet?

 And don't forget you can plant early-flowering spring perennials to accompany these bulbs.
 Choose plants like early flowering hellebores and lungwort.

-#OTD On this day in 1802, a 13-year-old boy named George Thorndike, planted a tree at Bowdoin College in Maine.
+#OTD On this day in 1802, a 13-year-old boy named George Thorndike planted a tree at Bowdoin College in Maine.

 The story happened after Thorndike attended the very first service at the college chapel.
 As he was leaving the chapel, he spied a little acorn by the path.
 Thorndike knew enough about plants and trees to know that the acorn was a little out of place in the pine-laden forest around Bowdoin.

-Thorndike planted the acorn and the following year, it had made enough progress for Thorndike to move the sapling to the college president's garden.
+Thorndike planted the acorn, and the following year, it had made enough progress for Thorndike to move the sapling to the college president's garden.

-#OTD Today is the birthday of the botanist Sara Allen Plummer Lemmon who was born on this day in 1836.
+#OTD Today is the birthday of the botanist Sara Allen Plummer Lemmon, who was born on this day in 1836.

 Lemmon is remembered for her successful 1903 piece of legislation that nominated the golden poppy (Eschscholzia californica) as the state flower of California.
 Asa Gray named the genus Plummera in honor of Sara Plummer Lemmon.
-Plummera are yellow wildflowers in the daisy family, and they bloom from July through September in southeastern Arizona.
+Plummera is yellow wildflowers in the daisy family, and they bloom from July through September in southeastern Arizona.